foundersandcoders/old-coursebook/timetable/week2.md

 ## Wednesday
 10:00 Morning challenge
 11:00 Project
 18:00 Write your biggest learning from today on the wall
+_Note: There was a question raised in [SGC](../sgc/README.md) around whether we should have a **mid-point code review**.
+How do we feel about this today?_

 ## Thursday
 10:00 Project